satyalla/firstRepo/README.md

-# firstRepo-this is my first repo
+# firstRepo-this is my  gitfirst repo
 Entering into the the world of GIT-for practice